turbot/steampipe-action-check/README.md

       mod_url: https://github.com/turbot/steampipe-mod-terraform-aws-compliance.git
 ```

-This uses the `turbot/steampipe-iac-action` action and scans all Terraform files in your repository containing AWS resources.
+This uses the `turbot/steampipe-iac-action` action to all Terraform files in your repository containing AWS resources and looks for potential vulnerabilities.

 ## Supported cloud providers

-You can adjust the **`mod_url`** parameter to perform a scan on Terraform resources of other supported cloud providers.
+You can change the **`mod_url`** parameter to perform a scan on Terraform resources of other supported cloud providers.

 | Provider  | `mod_url` |
 | -----------| ------------------------------------------------------------- |